 We hiked for about 1.5 miles total without getting lost, but for a first-timer, it could be a little intimidating.
 You can always just stick to the overlook!

 What should I wear and bring?

 Tons of water!
-This goes without saying any time you’re in Moab, even if the weather isn’t that hot (I’ve only been there in April, which is the best time of year to go in my opinion).
-There is a fountain to fill up your water bottle at the visitor’s center (you’ll pass it on the way to the overlook) if you’re running out by the time you get to the park.
+This goes without saying any time you’re in Moab, even if the weather isn’t that hot.
+There’s a fountain to fill up your water bottle at the visitor’s center (you’ll pass it on the way to the overlook) if you’re running out by the time you get to the park.

 The wind in Moab makes it deceptively cold – even when it’s in the upper 50s, I’m pretty bundled up.
 Once the sun starts going down, it cools off very quickly.
 I wore winter running tights and a long-sleeved, toasty fleece to hike and added a beanie and my puffy jacket to watch the sunset.

 I wore trail running sneakers, which were totally fine for the trail.
 You’re in the desert, so it’s obviously pretty dry.
-Most of the rim trail is on sandy dirt or slick rock (not actually that slick, just smooth).
 It’s very fashionable in Moab to wear Chacos or Tevas or some other outdoorsy sandals, but they just aren’t for me.
 If you like them, get after it!
-If you’re just sticking to the overlook, the path around the overlook is completely paved.

 For more information on what you should bring hiking no matter what trail you’re on, read my previous post here.